 Access to Careers Fairs and Networking Events

-Graduate and professional employability workshops are designed to support you in thinking about and increasing your employability, how to make career decisions, developing your approach to finding opportunities, and ultimately, to achieve success in finding a new job.
+Graduate and professional employability workshops are designed to support you in thinking about and increasing your employability, how to make career decisions, developing your approach to finding opportunities, and ultimately, to achieve success in the right job role for you.
 We offer workshops on a variety of topics including CV writing, using social media and LinkedIn to support your job hunt, effective networking, career decision making, thinking about Initial Teacher Training, and much more.
-These run throughout the year - find out what's on by visiting our Eventbrite page, or viewing our semester timetable.
+These run throughout the year - find out what's on by visiting the Events section on FutureMe.

 Other Useful Online Resources